 I. The Math Department Minor Requirements

-2. At least 6 credits must be in courses above Math 700.
+2. At least 6 credits must be in math courses at the 700 level or above.

 3. At most one course cross-listed with the major department may be used for the math minor.
 This course must be staffed by the mathematics department and it may not be applied to any requirement for the major department.